MaxwellCaron/writeups/TryHackMe/Skynet-Writeup.md

 uid=0(root) gid=0(root) groups=0(root)
 ```

-Now that we are root we can read and sumbit the final flag!
+Now that we are root we can read and submit the final flag!

 ```
 # cd /root